 - Coordinates: Navigation to a set of coordinates that you enter.

 Before you start navigation, you will be able to see the details of your route, such as the map or elevation profile.

-At this point you can select "Go" and decide which of the sports profiles you have created will be used for navigation.
+At this point you can select "Go" and decide in which of the sport profiles you have created you are going to navigate.